starryforest-ymxk/StarryFramework/Assets/Plugins/StarryFramework/Info/README_EN.md

 3. Adjust framework settings

-   - Select `Window > StarryFramework > Settings Panel` from the Unity menu to open the framework settings panel
+  - Select `Tools > StarryFramework > Settings Panel` from the Unity menu to open the framework settings panel
    - To enable framework functionality in the game, use the `Framework Start` startup mode and set the framework's initial loading scene; for simple code functionality testing, use the `Normal Start` startup mode
      - Framework Start: After entering play mode, the framework first loads the GameFramework scene, then loads the initial scene
      - Normal Start: Unity's default behavior, remains in the current scene after entering play mode